-I started this hat in late 2019 or early 2020, I’m not really sure because I ended up putting it down at some point and leaving it dormant for a while!
+I started this knit hat in late 2019 or early 2020, I’m not really sure because I ended up putting it down at some point and leaving it dormant for a while!
 But it’s finally finished and now it’s available as a free knitting pattern for you.

-My inspiration for this hat was something really squishy and cozy to wear in the early spring and late fall.
-The perfect hat for that chilly transition weather.
+My inspiration for this easy knit hat was something really squishy and cozy to wear in the early spring and late fall.
+The perfect knit hat for that chilly transition weather.
 A simple style with just enough detail to keep it interesting.

 And the name….well I bet you can guess what I was drinking when I thought up this design 😉

-I used Red Heart Chic Sheep by Marly Bird for this hat in the colour Linen which is such a soft and cozy shade of white.
+I used Red Heart Chic Sheep by Marly Bird for this knit hat in the colour Linen which is such a soft and cozy shade of white.
 This yarn is so soft and squishy.
-It’s the perfect yarn for a cozy and simple hat.
-You may recognize it from the Hacked Hat pattern that I put out on this blog earlier in 2020.
+It’s the perfect yarn for a cozy and simple knit hat.
+You may recognize it from the free knitting pattern Hacked Hat that I put out on this blog earlier in 2020.

 I settled on reverse stockinette for this free knit hat pattern.
 Knit inside out to avoid all that purling, with knit stitch details along the decreases to create the illusion of a seam.

-One of the most challenging things to figure out for this design were the decreases.
+One of the most challenging things to figure out for this free hat pattern design were the decreases.
 I’m used to decreasing on the right side using a knit-two-together and slip-slip-knit to create paired decreases, but this design is knit wrong side out so it required decreasing in reverse.